Shridharihegde/Book_crud_API/README.md

 The following API endpoints are available:

-- GET /api/book: Retrieve all books
+- GET /api/book: Retrieve all books.
 - GET /api/book/:id: Retrieve a book by ID.
-- POST /api/book: Create a new book
+- POST /api/book: Create a new book.
 - PUT /api/book/:id: Update a book by ID.
 - DELETE /api/book/:id: Delete a book by ID.